A-Hares/LCD-FPGA-Spartan3E/README.md

-# LCD-FPGA-Spartan3E
-A simple implementation of the LCD controller for the Spartan3E FPGA.
+# VHDL RTL Implementation of an LCD controller for Spartan3E FPGA